artificialstarlight/Magic-Squares/README.md

 - If so, generate two arithmetic progressions of square numbers.

-- Plug these progressions into the magic square matrix, and solve for the diagonals.
+- Plug these progressions into the magic square matrix, and solve for the diagonals

 # Problems: